macacollins/java-sample/README.md

 # Metrics

 The Java application is instrumented using the Micrometer project, which is the default for Spring Boot.
 This worked well out of the box and provided a metrics endpoint under the /actuator/prometheus path.
 The testing manifests include a deployment for a Prometheus server that scrapes the three deployments and records the metrics.
 Using `kubectl port-forward` allowed me to check the metrics and how they change over time.
 This minimal Prometheus setup is used because there is no corporate Kubernetes test cluster with an annotation-based Prometheus lookup.
 The full configuration details, including the custom prometheus.yml, are included in the `deployment-prometheus.yaml` file.

+This version of the traffic script made requests for up to the 500th sequence item.

 # Results